verdaux/BookNotes/Impressors 5.md

 - [ ] This may be frightening to the common brand of men.
 - [ ] Nothing extraordinary ever did happen unless I caused it.
 - [ ] Im just a man standing in front of khichdi asking for it to be sushi
+- [ ] I can no longer read you but you are still my favourite poem